 Audit Risk Proposed Audit Approach Cash and Investments Cash planning and investment management are important aspects of good financial controls.
 Due to its nature, cash and investments are almost always considered to be a risk area in any audit.
 Our planned audit procedures include review of reconciliations, substantive testing of transactions and confirmations of end of period balances.
 We will also review reports on return and investment strategies.
 Staff Salaries A significant single type of expenditure that covers many employees and departments.
 As a municipality, this figure is often of particular interest to financial statement users (ratepayers).
 Application of computer audit testing to analyze all payroll transactions in the year is a key step to identify unusual payroll relationships for testing.
 We will also perform systems testing, tests of controls and analytical review of staff salary and levels.

-Tangible Capital Assets and Accumulated Amortization Estimates will need to be re- evaluated on the tangible capital assets to determine if they are still accurate.
+Tangible Capital Assets and Accumulated Amortization Useful life estimates will need to be re-evaluated on the tangible capital assets to determine if they are still accurate.
 This involves a high level of estimation and coordination of the finance department with other departments.
 We will perform test of controls for appropriate authorization of purchases combined with substantive testing of additions and disposals in the year and amortization calculations.
 Useful lives of existing assets will be reviewed for changes in estimates, if applicable.
 Repairs and maintenance ledgers will also be reviewed for possible capital items that have been expensed.
+Employee Future Benefits A complex area that requires a great degree of estimation and reliance on actuarial experts.
+We will review actuarial reports and audit the significant assumptions.
+We will test the data provided to the actuary for accuracy and completeness, as it drives the actuarial calculations.
+We will directly communicate with the external actuaries.
+Contaminated Sites The City adopted standard PS 3260 - Liability for Contaminated Sites in the prior year.
+Due to recent adoption, we have considered a continued higher risk in the current year to contemplate continued compliance with the standard.
+We will review the management's process for identifying the potential contaminated sites, and management's assessment on whether a liability exists.
+If applicable, we will review the calculation on the liability.